Volunteers Make Us Great

 National Volunteer Week spans the week of April 10 to 16 and celebrates the outstanding efforts of volunteers, shining a spotlight on the generous people who help our communities grow.

-BC Children’s Hospital Foundation relies heavily on dedicated volunteers to help make events like Miracle Weekend, Slo-Pitch and RBC Run for the Kids shine.
+BC Children’s Hospital Foundation relies heavily on dedicated volunteers to help make events like Miracle Weekend, Slo-Pitch and RBC Race for the Kids shine.
 Without these volunteers we wouldn’t be able to set our Miracle Weekend fundraising goal to $18 million this year.

 With Miracle Weekend just around the corner, June 4 and 5, and new volunteers joining our team, we decided to catch up with one of our veteran volunteers, John Chandler.
 This year marks John’s 25th year volunteering with BC Children’s!
 We’re so grateful he is able to pass on his knowledge and share some helpful advice to our newcomers.